DavidBert/OMDI_JO2024/Introduction_git.md

 ```
 git push origin main
 ```
-This updates the main branch on GitHub with your new changes.
+This updates the main branch on GitLab with your new changes.

 ##### 6. Notify Team Members